Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 - HTML
 - CSS

+## Data Cleaning and ETL process
+We have mainly used python pandas library in Jupyter notebook to clean the data from 3 different resources: NYC_Crash_cyclist 2020-2022, NYC_Weather_2020-2022, NYC_Bike_network.
+- NYC_Crash_cyclist 2020-2022: Dropping columns without values and duplicated rows, scraping missing zipcodes with geopy based on geolocation, filled missing borough names based on zipcodes; Transformed TIME for the accident just keeping hour not minutes or seconds to be able to merge with weather data;
+- NYC_Weather_2020-2022: hourly weather data from OpenWeatherMap for 1004 days in which accidents happended in NYC again cleaned and trasformed with python pandas library in jupyter notebook, such as datetime format for dates and times columns, with the formatting DATE column we were able to get Name of the weekday and months, we split it into DATE, NAME_OF_WEEKDAY, MONTH columns;
+- NYC_bike_lanes: First we dropped the dupilcated rows based on STREET NAME to get unique streets with bike lane, then we split the BIKE_GEOME column into four geo parameters as it has two pairs of geolocation of the street (from street to to street).
+These news LAT1, LAT2, LON1, LON2 were used to get bike lane column for the crash data by matching the accident location (lat and lon) within the two pairs of location parameters.
+- Final daset: contains NYC bike crash data, weathe data, and bike lane data all together which we are using for EDA and Visualization with Tableau.
+Selected freatures selected for ML model training.
 ### Database:
 - For our database, we have used PostgreSQL by use of pgAdmin and we are also hosting our raw data in an AWS S3 bucket.
 This enables anyone with the access codes to work the project data.
 ![image](https://user-images.githubusercontent.com/105985796/196833444-2df3322e-5d16-4f90-b580-5caff7eca2cc.png)